 FELA provides railroad workers an avenue to recover damages for illnesses contracted due to on-the-job exposure to toxins such as asbestos, chemicals, diesel fumes, and other toxins.

-If you are a railroad worker who has been injured or contracted an illness, call us to discuss your options.
+If you are a railroad worker who has been injured or contracted an illness, contact us to discuss your options.